-One of the basic building blocks of the paradigm of computation via magic state distillation are stabilizer codes, which provide a fault-tolerant implementation of a subset of preparations, measurements, and unitary transformations.
-Such a subset of operations, however, is not only not-universal for computation, but also efficiently classical simulable, as shown by the Gottesman-Knill theorem~\cite{GottesmanPhD1997}.
-The additional resource that provides universal quantum computation are non-stabilizer states, called {\it magic states}, possibly provided in a noisy form, but distillable to some target magic state~\cite{BravyiPRA2005}.
-With these states non-Clifford gates, such as, e.g., the $\pi/8$ gate or its qudit generalization, can be implemented, thus promoting stabilizer computation to universal quantum computation.
+One of the basic building blocks of the paradigm of computation via magic state distillation is stabilizer codes, which provide a fault-tolerant implementation of a subset of preparations, measurements, and unitary transformations.
+This subset of operations, however, is not only not-universal for computation, but also efficiently classical simulable, as shown by the Gottesman-Knill theorem~\cite{GottesmanPhD1997}.
+An additional resource that provides universal quantum computation is nonstabilizer states, called {\it magic states}, possibly provided in a noisy form, but distillable to some target magic state~\cite{BravyiPRA2005}.
+With these states non-Clifford gates, such as the $\pi/8$ gate or its qudit generalization, can be implemented, thus promoting stabilizer computation to universal quantum computation.
 Not all magic states are useful, as a large class of them cannot be distilled to pure states and some can even be efficiently classical simulable~\cite{AaronsonPRA2004,VeitchNJP2012,MariPRL2012,VeitchNJP2014}.

-In the work of \citet{Howard:2014NAT}, the authors show that a state is contextual, with respect to stabilizer measurements, if and only if the state is outside the polytope of efficiently simulable states $\mathcal{P}_{\rm SIM}$.
-The authors prove the statement for qudits with $d$ being an odd prime and for the special case of qubits.
-This result identifies contextuality as a necessary condition for universal quantum computation via magic state distillation.
-The proof of the sufficiency would require one to show that any state $\rho \notin \mathcal{P}_{\rm SIM}$ can be distilled to a sufficiently pure magic state.
+\citet{Howard:2014NAT} showed that a state is contextual, with respect to stabilizer measurements, if and only if the state is outside the polytope of efficiently simulable states $\mathcal{P}_{\rm sim}$.
+They proved the statement for qudits with $d$ being an odd prime and for the special case of qubits.
+This result identified contextuality as a necessary condition for universal quantum computation via magic state distillation.
+The proof of the sufficiency requires one to show that any state $\rho \notin \mathcal{P}_{\rm sim}$ can be distilled to a sufficiently pure magic state.

-In the following, we briefly explain the stabilizer formalism and how the set of efficiently simulable states can be identified with the noncontextual states, w.r.t. stabilizer measurements, defined as all projective measurements consisting of rank-1 projectors onto stabilizer states.
-We consider a system of dimension $p$, where $p$ is an odd prime, the qubit case has also been discussed by \citet{Howard:2014NAT}.
+In the following, we explain the stabilizer formalism and how the set of efficiently simulable states can be identified with the noncontextual states, with respect to stabilizer measurements, defined as all projective measurements consisting of rank-1 projectors onto stabilizer states.
+We consider a system of dimension $p$, where $p$ is an odd prime.
+The qubit case has also been discussed by \citet{Howard:2014NAT}.